-Interest rate risk is the risk that unexpected changes in interest rates expose the Council to greater costs or a shortfall in income than have been budgeted for. fluctuations in the levels of interest rates create an unexpected or unbudgeted burden on the council's finances, against which the council has failed to protect itself adequately.
+Interest rate risk is the risk that -fluctuations in the levels of interest rates create an unexpected or unbudgeted burden on the council's finances, against which the council has failed to protect itself adequately.
 The Council will seek to minimise this risk by reviewing forecasts of interest rates.
 It will also determine appropriate limits and trigger points as set out below.
 These limits and strategy are set out in the annual Treasury Management Strategy.
 This strategy will be periodically reviewed during the relevant year to see whether any modifications are required in the light of actual movements in interest rates.